-If you have lost your SSH key you might be unable to connect to your instance if you have not configured any alternative way to do so.
+If you have lost your SSH key, you might be unable to connect to your Public Cloud Instance if you have not configured any alternative way to do so.

-This guide explains how to configure the admin user's authorized_keys file so that you can add a new SSH key to regain access to your instance.
+This guide explains how to configure the authorized_keys file for the admin user, so that you can add a new SSH key to regain access to your instance.

-If you want to add your new SSH key, you just have to edit this file and add your new key to it:
+If you want to add your new SSH key, you just have to edit this file as follows:

 To change your default user's SSH key, you just have to go to the user's personal file.

 For example, for the admin user, the file you need is in the following folder:

 For an Ubuntu instance, the default user will be "ubuntu" and the file will therefore be in the following folder: